-Responsible: Jun.-Prof. Dr. Julian Thimme
+Responsible: TT-Prof. Dr. Julian Thimme

-Events WT 21/22 2530569 Advanced Empirical Asset Pricing 2 SWS Lecture Thimme WT 21/22 2530570 Übung zu Advanced Empirical Asset Pricing 1 SWS Practice Thimme Exams WT 21/22 7900319 Advanced Empirical Asset Pricing Thimme
+Events WT 21/22 2530569 Advanced Empirical Asset Pricing 2 SWS Lecture / 🗯 Thimme WT 21/22 2530570 Übung zu Advanced Empirical Asset Pricing 1 SWS Practice / 🛱 Thimme Exams WT 21/22 7900319 Advanced Empirical Asset Pricing Thimme ST 2022 7900321 Advanced Empirical Asset Pricing • Thimme

-The success control takes place in form of a written examination (60 min) during the semester break (according to §4(2), 1 SPO).
-If the number of participants is low, an oral examination (according to §4 (2), 2 SPO) may also be offered.
+The success control takes place in form of a written examination (60 min) during the semester break.
+If the number of participants is low, an oral examination may also be offered.
 The examination is offered every semester and can be repeated at any regular examination date.

-A bonus can be acquired through successful participation in the practice.
+A bonus can be acquired by submitting exercise solutions to 80% of the assigned exercise tasks.
 If the grade of the written examination is between 4.0 and 1.3, the bonus improves the grade by up to one grade level (0.3 or 0.4).
 Details will be announced in the lecture.